 The charm of perennials is that each month brings new blooms to enjoy.
 These plants are the backbone of your flower garden because they have staying power.

-Their leaves usually die back as winter approaches, but with luck, they'll come back each year.
-Some plants are short-lived, but old favorites like daylilies, hostas and peonies can thrive for decades.
+Their leaves usually die back as winter approaches, but with luck, they will come back each year.
+Some are short-lived, but old favorites like daylilies, hostas and peonies can thrive for decades.

-When you begin your flower garden, it's easy to think that all you have to do is get your plants into the ground, and with the exception of weeding, watering and cutting your plants back each season, your garden will be done.
+When you start out, you may think that all you have to do is get your plants into the ground, and with the exception of weeding, watering and cutting them back each season, your garden will be done.

 The first year your new perennials are underwhelming – the clumps small, the flowers sparse.